Why Did You Choose Healthcare Administration?

 The program focuses on building cutting-edge capabilities in a field that's growing rapidly.
 New healthcare technologies, especially those related to electronic medical records, mean that demand for qualified healthcare administrators is skyrocketing.
-The Bureau of Labor Statistics projects a 23% increase in these positions from 2012 through 2022, along with a median annual salary of more than $88,000.
+The Bureau of Labor Statistics projects a 20% increase in medical and health services manager positions from 2016 through 2026, along with a median annual salary of more than $98,350.
 That's well ahead of many other positions outside and even within the healthcare industry.

 Diverse sectors of the healthcare field await graduates of the bachelor's in healthcare administration program, including hospitals, government agencies, pharmaceutical companies and even consulting firms.
 The world of medicine has never been more complex or more in need of ambitious minds.

 Of course, the work engages every aspect of students' professional and academic abilities.
 This field deals with more than just technology and regulation.
 The core curriculum also focuses on creating strong stakeholder teams, understanding the specific economics of the industry, and acquiring strong management techniques.

 Learning how to run a medical organization means learning how to build strong cultures, interpret complex data and propose changes to improve the overall efficiency and development of a team.
 It means growing your knowledge in the fields of policy, administration, ethics and information technology.
 It means challenging yourself on the professional and the academic level to move into the next stage of your career.